jlingford/personal-website/content/about.md

 With the fast speed at which the protein science field is moving, I think it's more important than ever to be a well rounded scientist and master both the "wet" and "dry" aspects of biology.

-Melbourne is a good place to do science (especially protein science) and a good place to live (at least in my opinion), so I'm planning to settle down here if I can.
 When I'm not in the lab or on the computer, I like to hang out with my wife and two dogs.
 Sometimes, if there's time, I like to read a book.